Ecognize/trellohub/README.md

   - Changes the corresponding label provided the card was moved between lists in service
 - Issue labelled on GitHub with a label of the list
   - Moves the card corresponding to the issue to the list corresponding to the label
+- User is assigned/unassigned to the issue on GitHub
+  - Assigns/unassigns the same user (using a correspondence table) to the card

 # Far Horizon